 During the meeting, the Director of Institutional Research led the group in a review of the District's planning structure.
 This began by a reminder of the content of Recommendations 1 and 4 from the Accreditation Team visit during the Spring of 2014.
 In the context of answering those recommendations, the Director of Institutional Research presented a number of questions to lead the group through assessing the planning structure and processes, which provided the opportunity for collaboration.
 Then the roughly 30 strategic planning group participants individually completed a survey regarding the college's institutional planning processes.
-Retreat participants responded to questions regarding overall planning for the previous academic year, constituent representation in committees and in the decision-making processes.
+Retreat participants responded to questions regarding overall planning for the previous academic year, constituent representation in committees and in the decision-making process, as well as general knowledge of Mendocino College's planning and budgeting processes.
 Finally, they engaged in small group reflection and discussion of their survey answers.
 (TR1-16, TR1-17, TR1-18)